Skip to article frontmatterSkip to article content

 Capturing sound

-Let us conclude this week by summarizing how we can capture and represent sound in different ways.
+Let us conclude this week by summarising how we can capture and represent sound.
 This can include written descriptions, visual representations, and audio recordings.
-Each approach offers unique insights into the qualities and context of sounds.

 Writing about sound